ProLearn — Learning Platform

 The Problem

-Professional development inside most organisations is a mess of disconnected systems: mandatory compliance modules in one place, optional courses somewhere else, manager-led programmes nowhere near either.
+Professional development inside most organisations is a mess of disconnected systems.
+Mandatory compliance modules in one place, optional courses somewhere else, manager-led programmes nowhere near either.
 Employees don't know what's available, can't track their own progress, and have little incentive to engage beyond the minimum required.

 ProLearn started as a brief to fix this for a single company.
-It became something more ambitious: a white label learning platform deployable across multiple clients and industries, each with their own content, branding, and workforce needs, without the product fragmenting into something different for every customer.
+It became something more ambitious.
+A white label learning platform deployable across multiple clients and industries, each with their own content, branding, and workforce needs, without the product fragmenting into something different for every customer.

 My Role